sanaznami/MTL_JND/README.md

 ## Pre-trained Models
-The pre-trained JND models are saved ....
+Our pre-trained models can be downloaded using this link.

 ## Usage